manya28/DATA-512-Assignments/data-512-homework_1/README.md

 3. **Monthly Cumulative** (`rare-disease_monthly_cumulative_<startYYYYMM>-<endYYYYMM>.json`):
    - Includes cumulative pageviews from both mobile and desktop platforms using access_type = "all-access".

-Each dataset includes timestamps (in YYYYMM format) and the corresponding pageview counts.

 ### 2. Data Analysis
 The collected data is analyzed to produce the following visualizations: